Full-time and extended RV travel ALWAYS involves unique emotional challenges! Are you (and your travel partner) up to them?

 To meet new people with common interests that you can connect with for longer, consider making friends on-line.
 Join forums to discuss almost any topic dear to your heart.
 Those who post regularly soon get to know each other and carry on a very real, albeit “cyber” relationship.

-Solo RVers might anticipate lonelinessas one of thier biggest emotional challenges but, while I travelled without Randy recently, I found I actually met more new people than when we travel together and have each other for company.
+Solo RVers might anticipate lonelinessas will be one of the biggest emotional challenges but, on the one trip where I travelled without Randy, I found I actually met more new people than when we travel together.
 I'm not blaming Randy, in fact quite the opposite.
 He's the one with the outgoing personality.
-I tend to be more reclusive and get lazy about making new friends when he's around.
+I think I just tend to be more reclusive and get lazy about making new friends when he's around.

 As a single traveler, I tried to start conversations wherever I went.
 Even the simplest comment or question often led to an interesting conversation.
-If you're hoping to meet a potential travel partner, don't be afraid to introduce yourself to couples - every couple is bound to have some single friends and most, given the chance, would love to introduce you to each other.
+If you're hoping to meet a potential travel partner, don't be afraid to introduce yourself to couples - every couple is bound to have some single friends and, given the chance, might just love to introduce you to each other.

 How can you be bored when every day is a new adventure?
 To keep things interesting, we try to change the pace.
 Hiking every day, even through spectacular scenery, can become tiring.
 After a month in the desert we long for some trees.
 After weeks in nature we need to hang out in a city or town before we can see and appreciate things through new eyes again.
 Luckily, when you live on wheels, it’s pretty easy to move on down the road just a few hundred miles to experience a totally different landscape.